You know who I am and you know what this is and you know it's Friday.

 Thank you very much.

-You can't you probably can't identify the ship because it's nuclear, right?
+You probably can't identify the ship because it's nuclear, right?

-So since retired from the Navy and uh and here I am.
+So since retired from the Navy, and here I am.

-Well, I once got a tour uh in Pearl Harbor of the USS Indianapolis, which was a uh a nuclear sub, and I asked to see the water desalinization.
+Well, I once got a tour in Pearl Harbor of the USS Indianapolis, which was a nuclear sub, and I asked to see the water desalinization.

 No question.

-We just extended unemployment benefits for those that previously had tapped out or maxed out of their unemployment benefits, and I'm sure some of those are running backs or more.
+Right before recess for Congress, we just extended unemployment benefits for those that previously had tapped out or maxed out of their unemployment benefits, and I'm sure some of those are running back for more.

 Aha.

-So right with the let me I'm sure I understand this.
+So let me make, I'm sure I understand this.

 They've been restored.